owid/sdg-tracker.org/pages/good-health.md

         <div class="col-md">
             <span>SDG Indicator 3.4.1</span>
             <h3>Mortality rate attributed to cardiovascular disease, cancer, diabetes or chronic respiratory disease</h3>
-            <p><strong>Definition:</strong> Indicator 3.4.1 is the <q>mortality  rate attributed to cardiovascular disease, cancer, diabetes or chronic respiratory disease.</q> <p>This is defined as the percent of 30-year-old-people who would die before their 70th birthday from any of cardiovascular disease, cancer, diabetes, or chronic respiratory disease, assuming that s/he would experience current mortality rates at every age and s/he would not die from any other cause of death (e.g. injuries or HIV/AIDS).</p>
+            <p><strong>Definition:</strong> Indicator 3.4.1 is the <q>mortality  rate attributed to cardiovascular disease, cancer, diabetes or chronic respiratory disease.</q> <p>This is defined as the percent of 30-year-old-people who would die before their 70th birthday from any of cardiovascular disease, cancer, diabetes, or chronic respiratory disease, assuming that they would experience current mortality rates at every age and would not die from any other cause of death (e.g. injuries or HIV/AIDS).</p>
             <p><strong>Goal:</strong> By 2030 <q>reduce premature mortality from non-communicable diseases (NCDs) by one-third</q> in all countries.</p>
             <p><strong>More research:</strong> Further data and research on non-communicable diseases can be found at <i>Our World in Data</i> entries on <a href="https://ourworldindata.org/causes-of-death"> Causes of Death</a>, <a href="https://ourworldindata.org/burden-of-disease"> Burden of Disease</a>, and <a href="https://ourworldindata.org/cancer"> Cancer</a>.</p>
 <p><strong>Additional charts:</strong>